 In ancient times, the Celio hill, on which the district extends, was called Querquetulano, as it was entirely covered with oaks.
 In the Republican age, however, the area was dotted with luxurious patrician villas and took on the vocation of a residential area that it still maintains.

 Today, the district hosts many private homes, hotels, B & Bs, restaurants, and clubs that make it a lively and welcoming neighborhood.
-Here, you can relax after the demanding visit to the Flavian Amphitheater, universally known as the Colosseum, the most famous monument in the world.
+Here, you can relax after the demanding visit to the Flavian Amphitheater, universally known as the Colosseum, the world's most famous monument.

 Among the monuments, archaeological remains and the most representative religious buildings of the district is the majestic symbol of the greatness of Rome, the Flavian Amphitheater, which for almost two thousand years has told an uninterrupted history of charm and magnificence, the Arch of Constantine, the largest of the three triumphal arches still preserved in Rome erected in 315 AD to celebrate the victory of Emperor Constantine over Maxentius in the battle of Ponte Milvio, the Roman Houses of the Celio Hill, the extraordinary archaeological complex that contains over four centuries of history and testifies to the passage and coexistence between paganism and Christianity, the Basilica of the Santi Quattro Coronati, an actual medieval fortress in the center of Rome and one of history, art, and spirituality richest monuments in the Capital, Villa Celimontana, a delightful park full of gardens adorned with ancient sculptures, fountains, bitter oranges, and the obelisk Egyptian of Ramses II, the Fountain of the Navicella, which takes its name from an ancient Roman galley of which it is the miniature representation, Porta San Sebastiano, the largest and best preserved door set in the Aurelian Walls from which the Appian Way, the regina viarum (the queen of all roads), departs.